anitechcs/tquesto-dashboard/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --prod --aot --no-sourcemap` to build the production build.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests